rseah145/smw-term2/lesson_4_part_2/Theory.md

 Enable an acc or grp to perform predefined tasks

-The most basic right is the ability to access a server
+The most basic right is the ability to access a server, more advanced rights give privs to create accs and manager server functions